qute-lj/cli_greeting/README.md

 ### Features

 - 🎲 **Random Display**: Selects randomly from hundreds of curated quotes
-- 📚 **Rich Content**: Programming wisdom, life philosophy, Chinese classics
+- 📚 **Rich Content**: Programming wisdom, life philosophy, Chinese classics including The Analects and The Art of War
 - 🎨 **Colorful Output**: Clear and prominent green text
 - ⚡ **Lightweight**: No impact on startup speed
 - 🛠️ **Customizable**: Easy to add or modify quotes